 Another reason why employer branding is critical: poor employee reviews can damage a brand’s overall image.
 Brands are aware of this too.
 96% of brands believe negative employee reviews impact revenue.

-Companies with strong employer branding see 50% more applicants (LinkedIn)
+On average, companies with strong employer branding receive 1.5x more applicants (LinkedIn)

 Job candidates are drawn to employers with rock-solid online reputations.
 Good branding not only increases applicant turnout but can also make time to hire twice as fast.